Orioles Update – Week of September 19th

 Orioles Update – Week of July 18

-Orioles simply continue to take care of business during their quest to top the A.L.
-East, setting up what should be an incredibly
+continue to take care of business during their quest to top the A.L.
+East, setting up what should be an incredibly exciting

-exciting race to the finish this season in the division routinely considered the very best in baseball.
-Looking to make a
+race to the finish this season in the division routinely considered the very best in baseball.
+Looking to make a statement

-statement to close out the first half of the season, the Orioles took all four games against the Rangers before taking two
+to close out the first half of the season, the Orioles took all four games against the Rangers before taking two out of three

-out of three from the Red Sox, two out of three from the Nationals and then two from the Yankees as well.
-With a pile of wins
+from the Red Sox, two out of three from the Nationals and then two from the Yankees as well.
+With a pile of wins leading up

-leading up to the All-Star break, the Orioles pushed their lead in the division out to four games, giving them a nice head
+to the All-Star break, the Orioles pushed their lead in the division out to four games, giving them a nice head start as they

-Orioles have all types of talent on their roster, helping to make them one of the most consistent teams in the entire league.
+all types of talent on their roster, helping to make them one of the most consistent teams in the entire league.
+Leading the

-Leading the way, of course, was both Nelson Cruz and Adam Jones, who have developed a major reputation around the league as
+way, of course, was both Nelson Cruz and Adam Jones, who have developed a major reputation around the league as one of the

-one of the best one-two punches in the game.
-They'll come back to the Orioles in the second half looking to continue putting
+best one-two punches in the game.
+They'll come back to the Orioles in the second half looking to continue putting up numbers

-said it was going to be easy, however, as the Orioles will get a major road test right out of the gate in the second half.
+it was going to be easy, however, as the Orioles will get a major road test right out of the gate in the second half.
+The

-The Orioles will start out in Oakland against the top team in the league so far this season, followed by a trip to play the
+Orioles will start out in Oakland against the top team in the league so far this season, followed by a trip to play the red

-red hot Angels and then the up-and-coming Mariners in a four-game set.
-The Orioles won't come back to Baltimore until the
+hot Angels and then the up-and-coming Mariners in a four-game set.
+The Orioles won't come back to Baltimore until the end

 Orioles Update – Week of July 11